sbarral/rqs-cpp/README.md

 But can we quantify this, especially at higher precision *W*?
 To some extent, yes.
-A test that can point to poor distribution of the variates at small scales without requiring too much computing power is the Kuth collision test [[3]](#references) where *n* balls are randomly throw into 2*ᵈ* urns.
+A test that can point to poor distribution of the variates at small scales without requiring too much computing power is the Knuth collision test [[3]](#references) where *n* balls are randomly throw into 2*ᵈ* urns.
 Even with *n*<2*ᵈ*, the number of collisions (i.e. balls that get into an already filled urn) can be sufficient to form the basis for a statistical